VNiraja/Neutron-squads_V.Niraja_T-02025/README (2).md

 ## 🚀 Feasibility & Execution

 - ✅ All core technologies are publicly available
-- ⚙️ MVP can be developed within weeks
+- ⚙️ MVP can be developed within 48 hours
 - 📱 Mobile and offline expansion planned
 - 🔁 API-efficient architecture minimizes cost and latency